 Students who enter the Program as first-semester freshmen ordinarily enroll in one course per semester for eight semesters.
 Those who join the Program later ordinarily enroll in the Scholars course that corresponds to their semester of entry in the Program (e.g., first-semester sophomore = HNRS 195).
 Such students are not required to take “earlier” Scholars courses, so long as they have earned college credit for equivalent courses.

-Note: most Scholars courses correspond to courses required of non-Scholars.
-These fall into two basic groups: “Basic Skills” courses and “Cultural Heritage” courses.
+Note: most Scholars courses correspond to the Inquiry Curriculum coursework required of non-Scholars.
 See the Scholars Program Handbook for details.

 Scholars are required to complete 40 hours of community service—i.e., public, unremunerated charitable activity that promotes the common good—by the end of their sophomore year.
 In recent years, Scholars have donated their time to help the poor, the homeless, the elderly, the sick, the imprisoned, and others, throughout Chicagoland.
 Students will be asked to document the service they've performed and to reflect on the experience.